-Critical Distance’s supports curatorial practices through a mix of opportunities including open calls, invitations, programming partnerships of many kinds.
-Our team works in collaboration with guests, contributors, participants, and partners to produce exhibitions, event series, educational programs, publication-based initiatives, and professional development in all aspects of arts research, writing, production, presentation, and administration.
+Critical Distance’s supports diverse curatorial practices through a mix of opportunities including open calls, invitations, and programming partnerships of many kinds.
+We work in collaboration with guest curators, artists, participants, partners, and other contributors to produce exhibitions, events, educational programs, publications, and professional development in all aspects of curatorial research, writing, production, presentation, and administration.

-Calls for guest curators, writers, and designers, as well as available positions on our team, board, and advisory, and participants for certain programs are posted to this page regularly.
-To receive notification when submission guidelines and other opportunities are posted, subscribe to our newsletter.
+Calls for guest curators, participants, and partners, as well as for Critical Distance team, board, and advisory members are posted to this page as they become available.
+To receive notifications when opportunities are posted, subscribe to our monthly newsletter.

 Independent curators are remunerated for their work and all artists receive fees according to the relevant CARFAC schedules.
-Core exhibitions receive further support in the form of production, promotion, documentation, and publication of a professionally designed catalogue (part of an ongoing series which can be viewed here).
+Core exhibitions receive further support in the form of funded production, promotion, documentation, and publication of a professionally designed catalogue as part of our ongoing series; selected issues can be viewed here).

-Due to funding cycles, we usually schedule exhibitions well in advance of each program year but remain open to possibilities for special opportunities and circumstances.
-As we are currently in the process of updating our guidelines for rolling submissions, inquiries may be directed to info (at) criticaldistance.ca.
-We suggest the inclusion of an introductory message, brief description of your idea, and desired timelines to enable a quicker response.
+Due to funding cycles, we usually schedule exhibitions well in advance of each program year but remain open to possibilities as they arise.
+As we are currently in the process of updating our guidelines for rolling submissions, inquiries and opportunities may be directed to info (at) criticaldistance.ca.
+We suggest the inclusion of an introductory message, brief description of your idea, desired timelines, and any other information you can provide (budget notes, partnership opportunities) to enable a more informed response.

 About our program

-Since 2013, through the production and co-production of a wide-ranging program of multidisciplinary guest-curated exhibitions and related publications and events, Critical Distance has pursued its mandate as the only not-for-profit gallery, publisher, and professional association in Toronto dedicated to supporting and advancing curatorial practice and inquiry at all levels of professional development and across the spectrum of curatorial and artistic perspectives.
-With a focus on critically-engaged, collaborative, and cross-disciplinary practices, underrepresented artists and art forms, and community outreach and education in art and exhibition-making, Critical Distance is an open platform for diverse curatorial perspectives, and a forum for the exchange of ideas on curating as a way to connect, engage, and inform people and publics across cultures, disciplines, geographies, and generations.
+Since 2013, through collaborative development and production of a wide-ranging program of multidisciplinary guest-curated exhibitions and related publications and events, Critical Distance has pursued its mandate as the only not-for-profit gallery, publisher, and professional association in Toronto dedicated to supporting and advancing curatorial practice and inquiry at all levels of professional development and across the spectrum of curatorial perspectives.
+Please visit our About page for more information on our history, mandate, and organizational objectives.